lucianoandrade1/lucianoandrade1/README.md

-### Hi there 👋
+👋 Hey!
+I am Luciano!

+:man_scientist: I am seeking a position as a data scientist in Canada.

-🌱 I’m currently working on my UBC data science capabilities certificate.
+:man_student: I’m currently working on my UBC data science capabilities certificate.

 <!--
 **lucarli/lucarli** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.